Skip to guide navigation Skip to guide content

 If you create a list by manually typing a random character – such as a number, hyphen or asterisk – at the start of each new line, it will only appear as a list visually and won’t be clear to screen reader users.

-When lists and list items are correctly labelled, screen reader users will know how many items a list contains and which item in the list they are currently reading.
+When lists and list items are correctly formatted, screen reader users will know how many items a list contains and which item in the list they are currently reading.